-Download the free Sacramento Region Air Quality app to get the daily air quality forecast.
+Download the free Sacramento Region Air Quality app to get the daily burn status and air quality forecast.

 Every year from November through February the SacMetro AQMD wood burning regulation, Rule 421 Mandatory Episodic Curtailment Of Wood And Other Solid Fuel Burning, prohibits the use of all wood and pellet-burning appliances, including certified appliances and pellet stoves and inserts when fine particle pollution (PM2.5) is forecast to be high.
 This law applies to residents and businesses in unincorporated Sacramento County, Citrus Heights, Elk Grove, Folsom, Galt, Isleton, Rancho Cordova and Sacramento.

 Check Before You Burn is the public outreach program implemented by the SacMetro AQMD .
 The program provides the public with the same day and next day burn status.
 You can check the daily burn status and historical data on the Spare The Air website.

 Except for those who have an exemption or waiver (see section below), mandatory curtailment days apply to anyone operating a wood burning device or lighting a fire in Sacramento County from November through February of each year.

 Stage 2 - All Burning Prohibited: It is illegal to burn any solid fuel, including wood, manufactured firelogs and pellets in any device.

 Stage 1 - No Burn Unless Exempt: It is illegal to burn unless you are using an EPA certified fireplace insert or stove, or pellet stove, and they do not emit visible smoke.

 Burning Discouraged: The SacMetro AQMD asks you to voluntarily not burn.

 Legal to Burn: There are no restrictions to burn.